How to watch the Masters 2018 on TV: full Sky Sports and BBC golf coverage guide

 If you want to catch the action before that time, you have to rely on online and red button streams.
 If you’re a Sky customer, press the red button on Sky Sports Golf just after 2pm to watch live streams of featured groups and action from the practice range.
 Coverage of specific holes will be available later in the afternoon before the main TV broadcast begins.

-The BBC Sport website meanwhile will have live feeds to choose from on the Saturday and Sunday, and red button coverage from 5.30pm each day.
+The BBC Sport website will also have live feeds to choose from on the Saturday and Sunday, and red button coverage from 5.30pm each day.

 How do I watch the Masters if I don’t have Sky Sports?